SamvritSrinath/EDS124BRPortfolio/index.md

 ### Week 7
 Attached is my explanation for using **Nested Conditionals** to explain/decide whether or not a penguin should be able to swim!
 [Nested Ifs](https://youtu.be/9pFG-i6YWKI)
 ### Week 8
+Attached is my video becoming a metal detector and using compound conditionals to find treasure!
+[Compound Conditionals](https://youtu.be/sqBOcfBj_eQ)
 ### Week 9

 ### Week 10